Boat Maintenance Tips That Every Boat Owner Should Know

 Next, you should change the oil.
 Dirty oil may settle and sludge when left to sit during the colder months, which could harm your engine, especially if you start it up with the same oil next season.
 It's best to change the oil ahead of time to be safe.

 Finally, give your boat a thorough cleaning and waxing, cover the boat to protect it from the elements, and store it somewhere safe and out of the water.
-Doing this will ensure that your boat will start right up the next season without any problems.
-Worst case scenario is you'll have to jumpstart the battery!
+Doing this will ensure that your boat starts the next season without any problems.
+The worst-case scenario is you'll have to jumpstart the battery.

 Change Filters